 - In a large bowl, combine butter, oil, and sugar.
 Beat together until they're incorporated (some small clumps are fine).
 Add your egg, sour cream, and vanilla extract.
 Whisk to combine.

 - Combine the wet and dry ingredients.
 Mix together until just combined.
 Again, some lumps are fine!
-Add the sprinkles to the batter, and mix until incorporated.
+Fold sprinkles into the batter until combined.
 Take care not to over mix as it can cause the cupcakes to end up tough and the sprinkles may start to bleed into the batter!

-- Fill each muffin cup with batter (no more than 3/4 of the way full).
-Bake in the center of your preheated 350°F oven for 18 to 20 minutes, or until a skewer inserted into the center comes out clean.
+- Portion the batter into your cupcake cups (filling each one no more than 3/4 of the way full).
+Bake in the center of your preheated 350°F oven for 15 to 20 minutes, or until a skewer inserted into the center comes out clean.
 Cool completely to room temperature before frosting.